Frequently Asked Questions

 [30] What happens if I change residency after accepting a seat at a choice school?

 If you accept a seat at a choice school and then change residency, you may have to forfeit the seat at that school for the particular application year.
-Forfeiture would depend on the application priority under which the seat was offered and if there are other waiting list applicants in that same priority category.
+Forfeiture would depend on the application priority under which the seat was offered and whether there are other waiting list applicants in that same priority category.